 Declaration.
-To invoke this Order, tenants need to submit to their landlord a declaration containing specific statements contained in a form attached as Attachment A to the Order.
-Under this Order, a landlord, owner of a residential property, or other person with a legal right to pursue eviction or possessory action, shall not evict any "covered person" from any residential property.
+To invoke this Order, tenants need to submit to their landlord a declaration containing specific statements contained in a form attached as Attachment A to the Order (CDC has issued a declaration form that is compliant with the Order; this form is available in other languages as well).
+Under this Order, a landlord, owner of a residential property, or other person with a legal right to pursue eviction or possessory action, shall not evict any

+"covered person" from any residential property.
 "Covered person" means any tenant who provides their landlord a declaration under penalty of perjury stating that:

-(1) The individual has used best efforts to obtain all available government assistance for rent or housing;

-(2) The individual either (i) expects to earn no more than \$99,000 in annual income for 2020 (or no more than \$198,000 if filing a joint tax return), (ii) was not required to report any income in 2019, or (iii) received an Economic Impact Payment (stimulus check);

-(3) The individual is unable to pay the full rent or make a full housing payment due to substantial loss of household income, loss of compensable hours of work or wages, a lay-off, or extraordinary out-of-pocket medical expenses;

-(4) The individual is using best efforts to make timely partial payments that are as close to the full payment as the individual's circumstances may permit, taking into account other nondiscretionary expenses; and

-(5) eviction would likely render the individual homeless-or force the individual to move into and live in close quarters in a new congregate or shared living setting-because the individual has no other available housing options.
+- a.
+The individual has used best efforts to obtain all available government assistance for rent or housing; - b.
+The individual either (i) expects to earn no more than \$99,000 in annual income for 2020-2021 (or no more than \$198,000 if filing a joint tax return), (ii) was not required to report any income in 2019, or (iii) received an Economic Impact Payment (stimulus check); - c.
+The individual is unable to pay the full rent or make a full housing payment due to substantial loss of household income, loss of compensable hours of work or wages, a lay-off, or extraordinary out-of-pocket medical expenses; - d.
+The individual is using best efforts to make timely partial payments that are as close to the full payment as the individual's circumstances may permit, taking into account other nondiscretionary expenses; and - e.
+Eviction would likely render the individual homeless-or force the individual to move into and live in close quarters in a new congregate or shared living setting-because the individual has no other available housing options.

-"Available housing" means any available, unoccupied residential property, or other space for occupancy in any seasonal or temporary housing, that would not violate Federal, State, or local occupancy standards and that would not result in an overall increase of housing cost to tenant.
+"Available housing" means any available, unoccupied residential property, or other space for occupancy in any seasonal or temporary housing, that would not violate federal, state, or local occupancy standards and that would not result in an overall increase of housing cost to tenant.